cc20110101/RedisView/README.md

 RedisView
 -------
-RedisView is a redis cross-platform gui tool, provides simple add, delete, alter and basic commands, supports cluster mode.
+RedisView is a redis open source,cross-platform and high performance gui tool. provides simple add, delete, alter and basic commands, supports cluster mode.
 Copy set or cluster mode only need to fill out an IP and port.

 Function:
 -------